 Sportsman GEN4000LP: 4000 starting watt, 3250 W rated.

-Note that a portable genset is intended to be hooked up to your appliances via extension cords.
-If you want to connect it to your home wiring to energize lights, wall outlets and other hard-wired devices, and you are on grid, the safest way to do it is by installing a transfer system.
-In an emergency there are other connection options
+Note that any portable power source is intended to be hooked up to your appliances via extension cords.
+If you want to connect it to your home wiring to energize lights, wall outlets and other hard-wired devices, and you are on the grid, the safest way to do it is by installing a transfer system.
+In an emergency there are other connection methods

-The above review is based solely on the analysis of the model's characteristics and prices.
+The above overview is based solely on the analysis of the published characteristics and prices.
 Although these models have generally positive user reviews at Amazon, no attempt was made to determine their actual reliability and customer service.
 All the information here is provided "AS IS

-" and do not constitute a professional or a legal advice: always do your own research.
+" and do not constitute a professional advice: always do your own research.
 The sole responsibility when buying a product rests with you, the buyer: see complete Disclaimer and Disclosure linked below.